The pg_stat_statements module provides a means for tracking execution statistics of all SQL statements executed by a server.

 The module must be loaded by adding pg_stat_statements to shared_preload_libraries in postgresql.conf, because it requires additional shared memory.
 This means that a server restart is needed to add or remove the module.

-The statistics gathered by the module are made available via a view named pg_stat_statements.
+The statistics gathered by the module are made available via a system view named pg_stat_statements.
 This view contains one row for each distinct database ID, user ID and query ID (up to the maximum number of distinct statements that the module can track).
 The columns of the view are shown in Table F-20.

 Table F-20. pg_stat_statements Columns